SmartMeshFoundation/Photon/docs/contract_spec.md

 Function are contained in contracts like TokenNetworkRegistry, TokenNetwork, and SecretRegistry.
 Next we are about to describe them in-depth.

 #### TokenNetworkRegistry contract
 With the help of TokenNetworkRegistry, we can better use functions in TokenNetwork.
-Major functions in TokenNetworkRegistry are to deploye TokenNetwork for a certain type of token in order for further invocation by smartraiden.
+Major functions in TokenNetworkRegistry are to deploye TokenNetwork for a certain type of token in order for further invocation by photon.
 Major Attributes are

 - `address public secret_registry_address`, provide address of `SecretRegistry` for TokenNetwork
 - `uint256 public chain_id`, used to minimize the risk of replay attack